cstubben/nmbcc/README.md

 # Introduction

-This guide describes how to download and plot collection data in [`R`](http://cran.r-project.org) from the New Mexico Biodiversity Collections Consortium [NMBCC](http://nmbiodiversity.org/) using the Global Biodiversity Information Facility [GBIF](http://data.gbif.org).
-You will need to install a few R packages including maps, dismo, RColorBrewer, and XML.
+This guide describes how to download and plot collection data from the New Mexico Biodiversity Collections Consortium [NMBCC](http://nmbiodiversity.org/) using the Global Biodiversity Information Facility [GBIF](http://data.gbif.org).
+You will need to install a few [`R`](http://cran.r-project.org) packages including maps, dismo, RColorBrewer, and XML.
 Next, download the `nmbcc.R` file above to your working directory and `source` the file to install the additional functions.

 	library(maps); library(dismo); library(RColorBrewer); library(XML)
 	source("nmbcc.R")

-The main function is `nmbcc`, which downloads the GBIF records from NMBCC and outputs a new class object `gbif` with three basic methods: print, plot and points.
-Basically, the `nmbcc` script uses a hack to paste extra url strings such as the dataproviderkey to the species option from `gbif()` in the `dismo` package and then reformats the output.
+The main function `nmbcc` downloads the GBIF records from NMBCC and outputs a new class object `gbif`.
+Basically, the `nmbcc` script uses a hack to paste the dataproviderkey to the species option from `gbif()` in the `dismo` package and then reformats the output.
 The default is to only return the number of collections available, in this case the number of columbines in the genus Aquilegia.
 Use the download option to retrieve the data.

 	nmbcc("Aquilegia")
 	[1] "Searching GBIF for Aquilegia"
 	[1] "359 occurrences available.
 Set download=TRUE to download"
 	aq <- nmbcc("Aquilegia", download = TRUE)

+The resulting table is a similar to `data.frame` with a three specific methods: print, plot and points.
 The `print` method displays the first few rows of the table (last 6 columns not shown).
+To view the entire table, just use `data.frame(aq)`.

 	aq
 	  A GBIF table with 359 rows and 12 columns